 Other costs have increased during the pandemic, and some in a good way.
 Americans have put 41% more money into investments.
 Spending on pets has gone up 23% and food and dining went up 6%.
 Finding a contractor to work on your home may be more difficult, as spending money on a home went up 9%.

 Cutting your expenses permanently can leave you more money to invest for retirement.
 Cut $100 a month for 25 years from your budget and put that savings aside, and you’ll have $30,000 in extra savings.
 And that’s before that extra money is invested.

 Just don’t cut too many expenses too quickly.
 It can be a jolt to your daily life and end up being a sacrifice you don’t want to make.
 A frugal lifestyle is a smart goal, but not if some of it makes you miserable.

 Earning more money can be more difficult than cutting expenses, but in the long run, it might be worth it because you won’t have to change your lifestyle much to get there.
 Other than working more hours, of course.

 Or you could work fewer hours and charge more for your services, such as working as an independent contractor with a high hourly rate.

-An easy way to start is to take on a side hustle to earn some extra money, and put all of that extra income in an investment for retirement.
+An easy way to start is to take on a side hustle to earn some extra money and put all of that extra income into an investment for retirement.
 Your day jobs may increase with a side hustle, and you don’t want a side gig to get in the way of your main job, so start slowly and see how it goes.

-The national savings rate on savings account was 0.05% as of Feb.
+The national savings rate in savings accounts was 0.05% as of Feb.
 1, 2021.
 Contributing $100 per month to such an account would get you 33 cents in interest in a year.
 That amount of money earned won’t get you far toward retirement, though the extra $1,200 per year is something.